-Or what if you’re travelling and don’t want to take your roof rack with you?
-In this post, we’ll show you how to transport a kayak without a roof rack.
+Or what if you’re traveling and don’t want to take your roof rack with you?
+This post will show you how to transport a kayak without a roof rack.

 We’ll cover three methods: using a car carrier, using blankets or straps, and using a trailer.
 We’ll also give you tips on how to choose the right method for you.
 So read on to learn more!

 How to transport a kayak on a small car?